49. God Becomes Man at the Center Point of History

 God sent His Son at the right time – when the world was fully prepared to receive Him.
 Christianity is an historical faith, not an esoteric one.
 God’s revelation in the Old Testament occurred exclusively through historical events.
 For example, the Exodus from Egypt eventually produced the Pentateuch, and the kingship of David produced the Psalms.
 God reveals Himself through historical events.

 God’s greatest revelation of Himself occurred in the Incarnation, God uniting Himself to human flesh.
-All of history – not just church history – centers on the Incarnation and the events that accompanied it, such as the death and resurrection of Christ.
+History, including church history, revolves around the Incarnation, events like Christ’s death and resurrection.
 All history prior to the Incarnation pointed to that event, and all history subsequent to that event was and is animated and directed by that event.
 In other words, if the Incarnation had not happened, the world would be completely different.

 Up until modern times, historians in the West had an Incarnational view of history.
 This view of history based around the Incarnation was finally supplanted with the work of Fredrich Hegel (1770-1831).
 Hegel replaced the Incarnation with his idea of the Geist or Spirit.
-With Hegel’s Geist, we get a sense of the modern concept of progress that we are all familiar with and even take for granted.
-History is moving or is being moved forward by the Geist, leading us to greater and greater progress.
-Yes, there are conflicts and opposing forces, but as each conflict is resolved, we move forward as a society and world to another level of progress.
+Hegel’s Geist embodies the modern concept of progress, something we often take for granted in our lives.
+The Geist is advancing history or is causing it to advance, which is advancing us further and further.
+Yes, there are conflicts and opposing forces.
+But, as each conflict is resolved, we move forward as a society and world to another level of progress.

 The most poignant example of the outworking of this idea of progress through conflict is Marx’s communism.